ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 These recommendations apply to any attestation request schemes and are not restricted solely to the request interface proposed here.

-An Attesting Environment SHOULD fail an attestation request if it contains an unrecognized entity type.
+An Attesting Environment SHOULD fail an attestation request if it contains an unrecognized element type.
 This is to ensure that all the semantics expected by the Presenter are fully understood by the Attesting Environment.

 An Attesting Environment MUST fail an attestation request if it contains a requested claim with an unrecognized type with a specified a value (not empty).
 This represents a situation where the Presenter is selecting specific information that is not understood by the Attesting Environment.

 An Attesting Environment SHOULD ignore unrecognized claim types in an attestation request.
 In this situation, the Attesting Environment SHOULD NOT include the claim as part of the response.
-This guidance is to increase the likelihood of interoperability between tools of various vendors.
+This guidance is to increase the likelihood of interoperability between tools of different vendors.

-An Attesting Environment MUST NOT include entities and claims in the generated Evidence if these entities and claims were not specified as part of the request.
+An Attesting Environment MUST NOT include elements and claims in the generated Evidence if these elements and claims were not specified as part of the request.
 This is to give control to the Presenter as to what information is disclosed by the Attesting Environment.

-An Attesting Environment MUST fail an attestation request if the Presenter does not have the appropriate access rights to the entities or claims included in the request.
+An Attesting Environment MUST fail an attestation request if the Presenter does not have the appropriate access rights to the elements or claims included in the request.